mj-felix/track-my-notes/README.md

 ```
 ADMIN_EMAIL=your email
 ```
 This will allow to set the user as Admin when this email is used during registration.
+There is no specific functionality for Admin user at present.

 ```
 JWT_SECRET=secret123
 JWT_ACCESS_TOKEN_EXPIRES_IN=20m
 JWT_REFRESH_TOKEN_EXPIRES_IN=8h
 ```
-This will allow the backend application to generate JSON Web Token and set expiry time for access and refresh tokens.
+This will allow the backend app to generate JSON Web Token and set expiry time for access and refresh tokens.

 #### Extended setup